Human rights in Asia: East Asia

 Japan has held its human rights record in immensely high standing, strictly observing basic freedoms such the freedom of assembly, association, and expression.
 Domestic nationals have in recent history been protected by a strict set of codified working laws in Japan and enjoy a wide variety of workplace rights and freedoms to ensure safety and fair working conditions.
 The same, however, cannot be said for migrant workers from China and Korea; these foreign workers have historically had no real legislation protecting their working conditions and often fall prey to poorer working conditions and lesser wages.
 Migrant workers also suffer from other rights infractions, including the prevention of free movement, the prohibition of free communication (i.e. via cellphone, landline, etc.), etc. Japan has historically not had any anti-discrimination laws due to a lack of evidence of any consistent discrimination within the country; this, however, changed in 2017 with the adoption of an anti-hate speech law following the provision of evidence showing a growing anti-Korean sentiment within Japan.
 One of Japan's most notable human rights violations over the last decades was the provision of comfort women for their military services, namely before and during the Second World War.
-Most of these comfort women were not Japanese nationals, but in fact Korean or Chinese captives captured in combat or purchased on a black market.
-These women suffered countless instances of sexual assault and rape; something the Japanese government has pledged to reconcile for and find justice for the women.
-In 2017, Japan began taking steps towards reconciliation by offering official apologies to numerous comfort women and donating 1 billion yen (approximately US$10 million) to Korea's Foundation for Reconciliation and Healing.
+Most of these comfort women were not Japanese nationals, but in fact Korean or Chinese civilians who were systematically abducted from their homes during the Japanese occupation.
+These women suffered countless instances of sexual assault and rape.
+Japan has repeatedly denied the existence of comfort women since.
+In addition, the Japanese army during World War 2 committed various war crimes across Asia and the pacific.
+Some famous examples of Japanese war crimes include the Rape of Nanjing, the Manilla Massacre, the Sook Ching Massacre and the Bataan Death March.
 Japan has continued their usage of the death penalty in recent years, executing 2 prisoners in 2017 by hanging following their convictions.

-South Korea shares many of the same civil and political liberties as Japan, enjoying a vibrant and relatively liberal society.
+South Korea has many civil and political liberties, enjoying a vibrant and relatively liberal society.
 There have been some instances of the government using outdated laws as a means of detaining those who criticize the government, but these cases are somewhat rare.
 South Korea is relatively intolerant of the LGBTQ community and has seen numerous cases of discrimination in recent years in numerous arenas, ranging from the judicial system to corporate board rooms.
 Women in South Korea do not enjoy the same civil liberties as women in European or North American states, instead being pushed into traditional housewife and caretaker roles by their partners.
 Women have also been fined up to 2 million won when found to have had an abortion without their husband's consent.
 South Korea also has left their policies regarding North Korea active, meaning any citizen found to be spreading positive North Korean 'propaganda' can be jailed for up to one year.